Cardiovascular History and Examination

 - Visible capillary pulsations in the nail bed (Quincke's sign - often seen in aortic regurgitation but can occur in normal individuals if the skin is warm, and in hyperthyroidism; can also be seen by pressing a glass slide on an everted lip).

->

-> See also separate Pulse Examination article.
+See also the separate Pulse Examination article.

->

-> - Rate: average 72/minute in adults, faster in children and may slow in old age.
+- Rate: average 72/minute in adults, faster in children and may slow in old age.
 Also slower in athletes.
 Compare with apex rate.

 - Respiratory variations are common in healthy individuals (if there is noticeable quickening in inspiration and slowing in expiration, this is termed sinus arrhythmia).